The concept of State Capitalism and the Systems

 Was the ‘socialist’ country really a socialist system?
 This was the fundamental question.

 Later, the Bund (Communist League) collapsed, and we formed a study circle with the conclusion that ‘political struggle is impossible.’
 By the time we became the Marxist Workers' Alliance in 1972, we had reached the conclusion that it was a kind of capitalism.
 Until then, the Soviet Union and China existed as very large countries, or had come to play a very significant role in world history and politics through the First and Second World Wars.
 Without reaching a conclusion on how to understand these ‘socialist’ countries as systems, our movement could not move forward.
 Various issues in international politics were naturally related to this.
-Or, if we were to develop class struggle and seek socialism, and if that socialism took the form of countries like the Soviet Union or China, could we really fight for it?
-These were practical issues we faced.
+Or, if we were to wage class struggle and pursue socialism, should we truly fight to achieve it if that socialism took the form of states like the Soviet Union or China?
+These were the practical questions we faced.

 This is not a problem that only we faced.
 For example, even within the Trotskyist movement, which lasted for decades—well, the Trotskyist movement only developed in the form of circles and never emerged as a major political party in any country—there were repeated discussions within the movement about what the Soviet Union was and what Stalinism was, leading to mutual criticism and repeated splits.
 Trotsky himself, during World War II, argued that Stalinism must be overthrown, but that the Soviet Union must be defended, and this too became one of the causes of internal conflict within the Trotskyist movement.